Video Game / Simon the Sorcerer

 - Third Is 3D: Simon The Sorcerer 3D.

-- Thirty Minutes or It's Free: In Simon the Sorcerer 3D, Pizza Lord charge 10,000 coins for their pizzas, unless they take more than 1 minute to arrive.
+- 30 Minutes, or It's Free!: In Simon the Sorcerer 3D, Pizza Lord charge 10,000 coins for their pizzas, unless they take more than 1 minute to arrive.
 To get your pizza for free, you have to give one of the characters a bottle of booze; the pizza delivery boy has a terrible sense of direction and is forced to ask the character for directions, but if the character is drunk they'll refuse to help and slow the delivery down.

 - Trademark Favorite Food: For the dwarves in the first game: beer.
 This becomes a plot point.
 They like it so much that "beer" is the password to their mine.